 United States Foreign Service Officers are members of the United States Foreign Service, along with Foreign Service Nationals and Specialists.
-They serve in over 165 countries throughout the world, carrying out foreign policy and helping to maintain diplomatic relations.
+They serve in countries throughout the world, carrying out foreign policy and helping to maintain diplomatic relations.

 - Between 20 and 59 years old on the date of examination.
 Appointment to the Foreign Service must take place before the candidate's 60th birthday

 - A citizen of the United States

 - Available for worldwide assignment, including Washington, D.C.

 An Overview of the Foreign Service Officer Application Process

 Here is a look at the process of applying to become a Foreign Service Officer.

 The first step in the application process is to select one of five career tracks: consular, political, economic, management, and public diplomacy.
 This choice cannot be changed during the application process, so choose carefully.
 (You can adjust your selection if you apply again with a fresh application, however.)

 There are no educational requirements to take the exam and apply to join the United States Foreign Service; however, most candidates are widely-read or have taken a variety of college courses.

 Once you have made a decision about your career track, you can register online (through Pearson) for the Foreign Service Office Test.
 In your application, you'll need to share factual information about yourself, including your work history, education, language knowledge, and so on.